UNT-CAS-ITS/REQUIREMENTS.json/README.md

+REQUIREMENTS.json is a pre-requisites downloader and extractor (given a .zip).
+Think of it like Python's REQUIREMENTS.txt, but without requiring [pip, a central repository of modules/extensions](https://pypi.python.org).

-This is a simple script that reads a REQUIREMENTS document from a REQUIREMENTS.json file and does the necessary installs.
+All functionality is done in a [single, simple script](requirements.ps1).
+This script reads your REQUIREMENTS.json file and downloads (if not already present at the location that you specify), imports, and verifies that your script's requirements are available for use by your script.

-Check out the wiki on this repo for usage and information about required, optional, and custom keys.
+The wiki contains a [more complete explanation](../../wiki/Home).

 # Quick Start